Learning Problems and Developmental Delay: German [UPDATE]

 Mother adds, “*…and English is his third language!
 You always say you are the luckiest people on earth doing the job you do with the all the families you love.
 I think we are even luckier because we met you and could take part.
 At the beginning, I wondered why my son had the problems he had.
 Now I know it was to give us the opportunity to help him.
 He is now healthy, strong, and happy, too.
 There is not a single day that we do not feel gratitude.*”

-German and father-together they have climbed a large mountain to do a successful program.
+German and his father have climbed a big mountain together to do a successful program.
 Here they are on yet another mountain – it’s all easy now.

 At 16, German is eligible to apply for enrollment in Oxford or Cambridge University